Vyral/base-template/_posts/2020-01-07-derogatory-credit-items-and-their-effect-on-homebuyers.md

 {% include pullquote.html %}

-**These days, I’m seeing a lot of Chapter 7 and Chapter 13 Bankruptcies.** There’s a pretty wide gap for what the different programs allow.
+**These days, I’m seeing a lot of Chapter 7 and Chapter 13 bankruptcies.** There’s a pretty wide gap for what the different programs allow.

-If you or someone you know is contemplating one of these actions.
-It’s important that we have a conversation up front so that we can lay out a roadmap for what happened and what we can do to get your back into homeownership.
+If you or someone you know is contemplating one of these actions it’s important that we have a conversation up front so that we can lay out a roadmap for what happened and what we can do to get you back into homeownership.

 If you or someone you know is looking to buy a home, don’t hesitate to reach out and give me a call or send me an email.
 I look forward to hearing from you soon.